College Terrace, Palo Alto, California

 College Terrace is a neighborhood in the city of Palo Alto, California, adjacent to Stanford University.

 Layout

 An all-residential neighborhood, College Terrace stretches 12 by two blocks.
 It lies between South California Avenue and Stanford Avenue, from Amherst Street to El Camino Real.
 College Avenue runs down the center of the neighborhood.
-College Terrace is directly adjacent to Escondido Village, a campus residence on the southern edge of Stanford University.
+College Terrace is directly adjacent to Escondido Village, a staff and student housing development on the southern edge of Stanford University.
 The neighborhood features its own branch of the Palo Alto Public Library system built in 1936 in the Spanish Colonial Revival style as a WPA project.